cato-a/CoDaM_MiscMod/README.md

   Some settings may support appending postfix to CVAR; such as `"scr_mm_spawnprotection_<MAP or GAMETYPE> <value>"` resulting in `"scr_mm_spawnprotection_dm <value>" or "scr_mm_spawnprotection_mp_brecourt <value>"`.

-  See `CoDaM_MiscMod.cfg` file for CVAR documentation
+  See `CoDaM_MiscMod.cfg` file for CVAR documentation.

 ## 3) COMMANDS